 If you have more to say, we’ll read that too, if it’s relevant—but the reality is we want to get to your story.
 When the cover letter is too cute or lacks professionalism it can be off-putting.
 And you saw the numbers, you want your reader to be excited about your piece, not overwhelmed by your cover letter.

 You’re a writer.
 The cover letter should be the least of your worries.
 Remember it is a quick professional introduction.
-Always put your best foot forward and then blow us away with your story, essay or poem.subscribe to Ploughshares?
+Always put your best foot forward and then blow us away with your story, essay or poem.Might we be so bold as to suggest that you subscribe to Ploughshares?